 Another way to control moisture is through dry purge.
 Dry purge is a flow of clean, dry gas through the analytical trap just before desorption, to remove moisture.
 Typically, the larger volume of dry purge gas put through the system with a high flow rate, or the longer we dry purge, the more moisture we are going to remove.
 The tradeoff here is that if the dry purge is too long or if we use too much gas, it can also remove the lighter, more volatile compounds of interest from the trap.
 With the help of Tekmar’s MCS, the moisture management is so efficient that we can reduce the amount of dry purge needed.
 With the #9 trap, 30 seconds of dry purge should be sufficient enough for US EPA methods.
 If you’re having moisture control issues with your compound list, experimenting with a range of dry purge settings, both time and flow rate, is suggested.

+This is a four part series discussing moisture control.
 Up next in this blog series, we will explore desorb and bake settings that can optimize moisture control in the P&T.

 Teledyne Tekmar is always looking to hire qualified chemists.
 To see a current list of job openings visit http://www.teledynecareers.com/